jinyyy666/mm-bp-snn/README.md

 # Hybrid Macro/Micro Level Backpropagation for SNNs
 This repo is the CUDA implementation of SNNs trained the hybrid macro/micro level backpropagation, modified based on <a href="https://github.com/zhxfl/CUDA-CNN">zhxfl</a> for spiking neuron networks.

-The paper <a href="https://arxiv.org/abs/1805.07866">Hybrid Macro/Micro Level Backpropagation for Training Deep Spiking Neural Networks</a> is accepted by NIPS.
+The paper <a href="http://papers.nips.cc/paper/7932-hybrid-macromicro-level-backpropagation-for-training-deep-spiking-neural-networks">Hybrid Macro/Micro Level Backpropagation for Training Deep Spiking Neural Networks</a> is accepted by NeurIPS 2018.

 Contact <yyzjin@gmail.com> if you have any questions or concerns.